 We decided on the bowling event to try this meetup thing.
 To our surprise, the event had people from all over the world, including locals!
 Ironically, the first person we met there was another American guy who we are now close friends with.
 Throughout the evening, I became friends with an Indonesian woman who lives here permanently, too.
 Amsterdam is full of beautiful diversity and it’s so nice to be part of that!

 Local Social Clubs

 Depending on where you are settling, there might be a travel blogger near you!
 I follow a few of my favorites and I saw Agness from etramping.com was in Amsterdam for a while.
 I sent her a message and we met up one day!
-We now try to stay in touch regularly and I love to see what she writes about the city I live in as she continues to travel the world.
+We now try to stay in touch regularly and I love to see what she writes about the city I live in and adore as she continues to travel the world.

 Meeting up with people who are constantly traveling is so much fun!
 Danika and Chris from No Destinations have been by three times and we got to catch up with them twice.
 I feel so lucky to meet some of the nicest people and get to show them Amsterdam!

 As I continue on this blogging journey, I tend to see most of these friends at conferences, but it’s still great to have a group of people you relate to when you’re traveling around!

 Fair warning, I have not actually been to the Amsterdam meetup, but there is a meetup for Redditors each month which I have heard good things about.
 If this is an option in your area, I would suggest you take advantage of it!
 And knowing Redditors, they are a pretty social bunch, so I’m sure you can make friends even before moving.
 So put out those feelers and see who you can meet.